Classical Drama and Theatre

 Nor is the nature of performance in mime much better understood.
 For instance, some call for only one speaking actor, known as the archimime, who would then have performed multiple roles in the same piece, evidently without changing mask or costume.
 Because mime scripts have dialogue for multiple characters in conversation, the archimime, no doubt, was required to execute such conversations with gesture and expression alone, in much the same way stand-up comedians today are able to portray both sides of a dialogue.
 To muddle matters even more, not all compositions labeled "mime" in antiquity were even designed for performance, or so we are told.
 Thus, there were apparently "closet-mimes," aimed exclusively at a reading audience.

-All in all, there seems to be nothing definitive in execution or content which made a mime a mime.
+All in all, there seems to be nothing definitive in execution or content that made a mime a mime.
 Yet this motley genre persisted for centuries, ultimately surpassing all other types of performance and establishing itself as the principal form of theatre in the later Roman period.
-It was, in fact, this form of entertainment, not the classical tragedies of Sophocles and Euripides, which so incensed the Christian Fathers of late antiquity and provoked their rage at the licentiousness and irreverence of theatre in general.
+It was, in fact, this form of entertainment, not the classical tragedies of Sophocles and Euripides, that so incensed the Christian Fathers of late antiquity and provoked their rage at the licentiousness and irreverence of theatre in general.

 Needless to say, then, the prominence of Christianity in later antiquity and throughout the Middle Ages explains the failure of any mime text to survive the Middle Ages.
 But like Menander, something as popular as mime is apt to leave its imprint in many different places.
 Thus it's no surprise papyri containing texts of mimes have surfaced in Egypt, though not nearly as many as one might expect given the universality and longevity of this genre.

 These rare documents demonstrate well the wide range of subjects and style which mime could encompass.
 In particular, six Mimiambi ("Iambic Mimes") written by Herodas (or Herondas) came to light in the 1890's.
 They were, however, considered so scandalous at the time of their discovery that they were not widely distributed nor even translated until fairly recently.
 In one, for instance, a pimp prosecutes his assailant in a trial.
 In another, a mother brings her truant son to school for punishment.
 In yet another, two bawdy Egyptian women deliberate the merits of a certain marital aid.
-The incompatibility of the themes and tones evident in these Mimiambi—and they are all written by one author and published as a unified group!—and to judge from what we can see of other ancient mimes as well, makes it virtually impossible to define mime as a genre.
+The incompatibility of the themes and tones evident in these Mimiambi—yet they were all written by one author and published as a unified group!—and to judge from what we can see of other ancient mimes as well, makes it virtually impossible to define mime as a genre.

 In sum, the well-attested breadth of both text and production found under the banner of mime must stem at least to some extent from the fact that this type of theatre went unregulated for the most part in antiquity.
 By existing largely outside of formal festivals and public funding—even though archimimes are known to have toured widely, nevertheless they did not belong to the Artists of Dionysus—these performance pieces clearly relied on a paying audience as their principal form of subsistence.
 That this sort of entertainment had to be responsive to the various venues in which it played goes some distance toward explaining the highly flexible nature of mime.
 With supple simplicity, it adapted itself to the whims and pleasure of its ticket-buyers, which explains much: its longevity, elasticity and vulgarity (see "The Oxyrhynchus Mime," Reading 6).